Contact Us for a Free Consultation (818) 781-1570

 • The federal prosecutor has insufficient evidence to prove the case beyond reasonable doubt

-It's important to not that every federal money laundering case is unique and will require a thorough review of all the details in order to develop a strategy best suited for your case.
-Forfeitures and seizures of money and property are typically directly connected to federal criminal investigation into organized crime, such as money laundering and the Racketeer Influenced and Corrupt Organizations Act (RICO).
+It's important to note that every federal money laundering case is unique and will require a thorough review of all the details to develop a strategy best suited for your case.
+Forfeitures and seizures of money and property are typically directly connected to federal criminal investigations into organized crime, such as money laundering and the Racketeer Influenced and Corrupt Organizations Act (RICO).

 Federal Criminal Defense Attorney

-Contact a defense attorney at Eisner Gorin LLP today, if you or a member of your family are facing allegations of money laundering.
-Federal charges usually means the involvement by large federal agencies that have virtually unlimited resources to pursue a conviction.
+Contact a defense attorney at Eisner Gorin LLP today if you or a member of your family is facing allegations of money laundering.
+Federal charges usually involve large federal agencies that have virtually unlimited resources to pursue a conviction.

 It also means they will conduct a lengthy investigation where they will have a chance to find extensive evidence against you.
-By working with our law firm immediately, your chances for a positive outcome to your case are greatly increased.
+Working with our law firm immediately increases your chances for a positive outcome to your case.
 Call our law firm at 877-781-1570 for your face-to-face consultation.

 Related Content: